Tinsae-Tadesse/IdP-Initiated-SSO/README.md

 ---

-## Conclusion
+## ✅ Conclusion

 Keycloak makes it easy to bridge SAML-based identity systems with modern OIDC clients.
-With a few configuration steps, you can enable a seamless, secure IdP-initiated SSO experience for your apps.
+With a few configuration steps; and by combining SAML proxying, custom authentication flows, and a smart reverse proxy setup you can enable a seamless, secure IdP-initiated SSO experience for your apps.

 ---